-15 Restricted Kwan Im Thong Hood Cho Temple Dialysis Assistance Fund
+13 Restricted Kwan Im Thong Hood Cho Temple Dialysis Assistance Fund

-The Kwan Im Thong Hood Cho Temple Dialysis Assistance Fund was set up in May 2012.
-A donation of \$ NIL (2014: \$150,000) was received from Kwan Im Thong Hood Cho Temple in the current financial year.
-The donation is used to subsidise patients' dialysis treatment fees.
+The Kwan Im Thong Hood Cho Temple Dialysis Assistance Fund was set up in May 2012 to subsidise patients' dialysis treatment fees.
+The funding from Kwan Im Thong Hood Cho Temple has ceased on 10 March 2016 and management expects to fully utilise the balance of the fund in the next financial year.

-16 Restricted Research Fund
+14 Restricted Research Fund

-The Research Fund consist of donations solicited and received by the Foundation for the purpose of supporting and funding research in the area for the prevention, treatment and cure of kidney and kidney related diseases.
+The Research Fund consists of donations solicited and received by the Foundation for the purpose of supporting and funding research in the area for the prevention, treatment and cure of kidney and kidney related diseases.
 In November 2007, a memorandum of understanding was signed with The National University of Singapore, whereby identified research projects will be funded.
 Donations from the Research Fund will be channelled to the KDF-NUS Research Fund.
 To continue the collaboration established in 2007, a gift agreement was signed in July 2011.
 A minimum amount of \$1,750,000 was pledged towards the KDF-NUS Research Fund over a period of five years commencing from the financial year ended 31 March 2012.
 The minimum pledge of \$350,000 each year is paid conditionally upon the Foundation receiving the recommendation by the NUSH-KDF Review Committee, to continue the Foundation's support for the research projects.
 Either party may terminate the gift agreement by giving the other party written notice of at least twelve months of its intention to terminate.

-During the current financial year, the Foundation transferred an amount of \$450,000 (2014: \$350,252) from the Unrestricted General Fund to the Restricted Research Fund in order to meet the research contribution for the year.
-The transfer had been approved during the Annual General Meeting held on 26 June 2014 (2014: 31 March 2014).
+During the current financial year, the Foundation transferred an amount of \$450,000 (2015: \$450,000) from the Unrestricted General Fund to the Restricted Research Fund in order to meet the research contribution for the year.
+The transfer had been approved during the Annual General Meeting held on 10 July 2015 (2015: 26 June 2014).
+As at 31 March 2016, the Foundation has donated \$1,950,000 (31 March 2015: \$1,500,000) towards the KDF-NUS Research Fund.